LCC (compiler): Pelles C

-Mathworks
+MathWorks

 For 32-bit Windows machines, Lcc is used as a default if no other compiler is installed for MathWorks MATLAB and related products.

 License

 LCC is free for personal use and may be redistributed provided all distribution media and product documentation acknowledges it.
 The LCC license relies on examples in multiple cases.
 LCC may not be sold for profit, but it may be included with other software that is sold for profit, provided LCC itself is distributed for free.
 Per user and unlimited use licenses are available by contacting Addison-Wesley, in particular for compilers of languages such as C++ for which a C compiler may constitute much of its work.